 Under ideal circumstances, inheriting property would be a relatively simple process.
 A beneficiary is named by will or a living trust; and assuming there’s no contest, it’s simply a matter of legally executing its terms.
+It is different when you inherit property like a house.

 But real estate can be an entirely different beast.
 Not only is there a question of tax liability and mortgage payments to attend to, but there’s a host of minutiae you may have never even considered.
 Namely, deeds.